yashdave182/powergrid/docs/README.md

 ## 📚 Complete Documentation Suite

 Welcome to the comprehensive documentation for the Marine Data Platform.
-This documentation is designed to help developers at all levels understand, contribute to, and deploy this marine biodiversity analysis platform.
+This documentation helps developers understand, contribute to, and deploy this marine biodiversity analysis platform with direct API integration.

 ## 🎯 Documentation Overview